 People who have never taken the exam frankly haven’t a clue about what questions they will face.
 I strongly recommend that they take a review course.
-My flagship course, offered live in multiple cities since 2004, is a great choice.
-If you’d rather do my online review course with the convenience of on-the-go short audiocasts (and some other stuff!) that is a great choice, too.
+My online review course has the convenience of on-the-go short audiocasts (and some other stuff!).
 Honestly, most people just don’t know what to expect, or what to review, so DIY isn’t a great choice when so much is riding on that exam.

-The IBLCE requires exam candidates to take 90 hours of lactation-focused education.
+The IBLCE requires exam candidates to take 95 hours of lactation focused education.
 I suggest that you schedule at least 3 hours of study for every hour of class time.
 (More for some people, less for others, as I’ll address below.)
 How soon?
 Do the math.
 That’s 270 hours, or about 1 hour each weekday for one year.

 Have you taken the exam before, and failed?

 It happens.
 Most likely, you will feel a need to be over-prepared.
 Hence, you’ll want to allot more time to study.
 Here’s some advice: Make the most of your study time.
-My recent book and Cure for Failure helps you to sort out why you failed, how you can create a plan for more effective studying, and how to perform better on the big day.
+My Cure for Failure package helps you to sort out why you failed, how you can create a plan for more effective studying, and how to perform better on the big day.

 Did you, or didn’t you, take a comprehensive course?